sethlinga/irrigation_assumptions/README.md

 We provide the code in .R, .rmd and .pdf along with the system requirements.
 Contact Seth N. Linga (sxl1405@student.bham.ac.uk / snplinga@gmail.com) for further information.

 ## Datasets included
-Here you can find the supplementary material and .xlsx datasets needed to replicate our work:
+Here you can find the supplementary material and datasets needed to replicate our work:
 * irrigation_assumptions_SM.xlsx : contains the directory of assumptions
 * assumptions.xlsx : results of this study